orlcar/drug-consumption-data-visualization/README.md

 * Assign headers to the data.
 The headers were unknown; we referenced the UCI webpage where explanations for each feature were found, and assigned the column names and their order, accordingly.
 * Extract the columns (features) that will be used with our machine learning model.
 * Save a CSV copy of the filtered data to use with Tableau.
-* Perform the same tasks to the Validation data set.
+* Perform the same tasks to the validation data set.

 ![ETL 1](images/dataprocessing1.png)
 ![ETL 2](images/dataprocessing2.png)